Ruby Dinsmore > Penningtons Manches Cooper LLP > London, England > Lawyer Profile

 Position

-In addition to her senior executive practice, Ruby has a significant track record in advising, litigating, and negotiating on maternity, sex, age, and disability discrimination cases.
-She has a strong interest in issues facing women at work, including pregnancy and maternity discrimination, equal pay disputes, salary negotiations and sexual harassment, and she also frequently advises individuals with mental health conditions in relation to disability discrimination and reasonable adjustment disputes.
-She is adept at helping her clients navigate internal grievance, conduct and performance processes.
+In addition to her senior executive practice, Ruby has a significant track record in advising, litigating, and negotiating pay and award disputes, non-financial misconduct, and discrimination cases.
+With a strong interest in issues facing women at work, Ruby regularly represents clients in sex, pregnancy and maternity discrimination matters, equal pay disputes, and sexual harassment claims, as well as advising individuals with mental health conditions in relation to disability discrimination and reasonable adjustment disputes.
+She is adept at supporting her clients through raising their grievances, navigating misconduct accusations, and challenging allegations of poor performance.

 Memberships